 Before importing a drone into the country, you are required to obtain necessary permission/no objections from the Ministry of Defence (MOD), Civil Aviation Authority of Sri Lanka (CAASL), Telecommunication Regulatory Commission of Sri Lanka (TRCSL), and Import & Export Control Department.

-If you are engaged in drone importation as a business you are required to obtain a permit from CAASL.
-To obtain a permit please click here.
+If you are engaged in drone importation as a business, you must obtain a permit from CAASL.
+To obtain a permit, please click here.

 The following steps describe the drone importation process.

 Step 1 (Check the Drone Type is Approved or Not)